ashatidealiq/momentumbot/README.md

 2. Configure the Canda virtual environment and install requirements
 3. Create accounts on hopsworks.ai and modal.com, create/cofigure necessary API keys and tokens
 4. Run all *backfill-feature-group.ipynb*, *training-pipeline.ipynb*, *feature-pipeline-daily.py* and *cyclical-training-pipeline*.py in order
-5. Run *investment_ui.py* in folder Gradio to see what will happen =）
+5. Run *investment_ui.py* in folder Gradio to see inference output and some cool scenario analysis